 Has your dog been itching more than usual?
 Do you suspect your dog might have fleas but you’re not sure what to look for?
 If so you’ve come to the right place.
 Here’s a few simple ways to check your dog for fleas at home.

 Do You Think Your Dog Have Fleas?

 Every time I see my dog itching I can’t help but ask myself the dreaded question; does my dog have fleas?
-Luckily most of the time it’s just regular itching not caused by fleas.
-But every time I see her itching more than normal I do a quick inspection for fleas.
+Luckily most of the time it’s just some regular itching, not itching caused by fleas.
+But every time I see her itching more than usual I do a quick inspection for fleas just to make sure.

 Catching Fleas Early Makes Treatment Easier

 The earlier you catch a flea infestation the better.
 Fleas multiply extremely quickly — catching them early before the population grows is key.

 Fleas also cause a lot of discomfort for dogs, and the longer an infestation goes on the likelier it is that they’ll end up suffering from flea related health conditions and diseases.

 If you live in a multi pet home checking each pet individually is recommended, even if they’re not itching.
 Fleas jump from host to host regularly; if you’ve got them on one pet chances are your others have them as well.

 What Do Fleas on a Dog Look Like?